afinemax/swift-bat/README.md

 ## Outputs

-The pipeline produces two main outputs:
+The pipeline produces two main outputs a diagnostic plot for each target, and a outcatalog json.
+Examples are in the main directory:

 ### Diagnostic plot